t7-reapy/t7_workspace/README.md

 - umbra bug when jumbing in north exterior corridor <= don't know how to fix this ...
   > according to some messages in the MT discord, it could be due to engine optimisations when using brushes.
 Try using patches instead !
 - the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)
-- perk utility script throws error in splitscreen.
+- perk utility script throws error in splitscreen. (need developer dvar set to 2)
 - zombie stuck list of place:
   - AI walk on balcony (north)
   - Appartement entrance